Google begins rolling out its ChatGPT rival - KESQ

 Starting Tuesday, users can join a waitlist to gain access to Bard, which promises to help users outline and write essay drafts, plan a friend’s baby shower, and get lunch ideas based on what’s in the fridge.

 A company representative told CNN it will be a separate, complementary experience to Google Search, and users can also visit Search to check its responses or sources.
-Google said in a blog post it plans to “thoughtfully” add the technology to search “in a deeper way” at a later time.
+Google said in a blog post it plans to “thoughtfully” add large language models to search “in a deeper way” at a later time.

 Google said it will start rolling out the tool in the United States and United Kingdom, and plans to expand it to more countries and languages in the future.